Post Surgical Infections

 Destiny Pharma’s lead product exeporfinium chloride (XF-73) focuses on addressing the medical and financial cost of infections due to one of the major Gram positive bacteria, Staphylococcus aureus (S. aureus), a leading cause of post-surgical infection across the world.
-S. aureus is a gram-positive bacteria and is frequently found in the nose, respiratory tract, and on the skin.
-S. aureus can cause a range of illnesses, from minor skin infections to life-threatening diseases such as pneumonia, meningitis, osteomyelitis, endocarditis, toxic shock syndrome, bacteraemia, and sepsis.
+S. aureus is a Gram-positive bacterium and is frequently found in the nose, respiratory tract, and on the skin.
 Each year, around 500,000 patients in hospitals of the United States contract a staphylococcal infection, chiefly by S. aureus.
 A third of the human population carry the bacteria S. aureus, typically in the nose.
 S. aureus carriers are at a significantly higher risk of acquiring a post-surgical infection.

 The main approach in S. aureus infection prevention has been to treat patients who carry the bacteria prior to surgery to reduce the risk of infection.
 This has been achieved predominately by the use of an intra-nasal antibiotics (e.g. mupirocin) and antiseptic (e.g. chlorhexidine) body washes.
 Bode et al. demonstrated that treatment of all S. aureus, (MRSA & all other strains of S. aureus) in higher risk surgeries led to a >60% reduction in post-surgical S. aureus infections.
 The recognition of the benefit of treatment of all S. aureus represents about a six-fold increase in the patient population benefiting, a figure of >20 million per year in the USA & Europe alone.
 A number of key surgical guidelines in the US and EU/RoW now recommend preventative treatment of all S. aureus (MRSA & all other S. aureus strains) in patients undergoing at risk surgeries.
 However, the use of existing preventative treatments are severely limited by the existence of /and fear of generating the emergence of resistance.